 Cases of COVID-19 have been identified in a growing number of locations internationally, including the United States.
 Stay updated on cases in the U.S. on the CDC website, which will be updated regularly at noon Mondays through Fridays.
 Numbers close out at 4 p.m. the day before reporting.

 How to Protect Yourself

-Protect yourself against COVID-19 by washing your hands often, avoiding close contact, staying home if you’re sick, covering coughs and sneezes and wearing a facemask if you’re sick.
+Protect yourself against COVID-19 by washing your hands often, avoiding close contact, staying home if you’re sick, covering coughs and sneezes, and wearing a face covering in public.
 Learn more about how to protect yourself on the CDC website.

 What to Do If You’re Sick